Why You’ll Love This Chicken Florentine Soup

 How to Make Chicken Florentine Soup

-Step 1.
-Cook the Chicken: Season the chicken with salt and pepper, then sear it in olive oil in a large soup pot (or Dutch oven) until golden and fully cooked.
-Set it aside to rest.
+Step 1: Cook the Chicken.
+Season the chicken with salt and pepper, then sear it in olive oil in a large pot or Dutch oven until golden on the outside and no longer pink in the center (internal temp: 165°F).
+Set aside to rest.

-Step 5.
-Add Spinach and Cream: Stir the shredded chicken back into the pot, then add the spinach, Parmesan or nutritional yeast, and cream.
-Use a slurry of tapioca starch to thicken the soup, cooking for another 1-2 minutes until velvety.
+Step 5: Add Cream + Spinach.
+Return the chicken to the pot along with spinach, Parmesan or nutritional yeast, and cream.
+Stir in a tapioca starch slurry to thicken, simmering 1–2 minutes until velvety.

-Step 6.
-Serve: Ladle it into bowls and top with extra Parmesan, fresh herbs, or a bit of lemon juice for brightness.
+Step 6: Serve.
+Ladle into bowls and finish with extra cheese, fresh herbs, or a dash of lemon juice.

 Serving Tips